gabrieldiem/gabrieldiem/README.md

-### 👋  Welcome to my GitHub Profile, I'm Gabriel Diem (@gabrieldiem) and here you have some useful info about me:
+### 👋  Welcome to my GitHub Profile, I'm Gabriel Diem (@gabrieldiem), here you have some useful info about me:
 <br>

-- 🎓 I’m currently studying Software Engineering (<i>Ingeniería en Informática</i>) at the Faculty of Engineering of the University of Buenos Aires.
+- 🎓 Currently studying Software Engineering (<i>Ingeniería en Informática</i>) at the Faculty of Engineering of the University of Buenos Aires.
-- 📚 At the moment I'm learning Object Oriented Programming and web development.
+- 📚 At the moment I'm all about the AI Engineering space (machine learning, RAG - Retreival Augmented Generation, LLMs - Large Language Models, etc).
-- 🗣 I'm a native Spanish speaker and I've demonstrated C1 English level in the Cambridge FCE exam.
 - 👔 Here is my <a href="https://www.linkedin.com/in/gabriel-diem/">LinkedIn</a> if you want to contact me.
+- 🗣 I'm a native Spanish speaker with C1 English level in the Cambridge FCE exam.

 ### These are some of the tools that I've used along my journey: